Congress Backs Vijay's TVK with Conditions

 The Hindu).

 For Vijay, the offer is useful because it broadens TVK’s legitimacy beyond the actor-fan base and keeps the party’s anti-BJP branding intact.
-Vijay had already ruled out alliances that compromise on “secular social justice principles,” so Congress’s condition fits the line TVK has been drawing since March (
+Vijay had already ruled out alliances that compromise on “secular social justice principles,” so Congress’s condition fits the line TVK has been drawing since March (The Hindu).

 The real political test